 The benefits of a pest monitoring program include more rapid and dependable detection of major and minor pests, improved timing of controls, greater flexibility in choice of control approaches, and reduced usage of pesticides when pests are absent.
 Delays in chemical applications will often result in increased damage.
-Do not rely on calendar timing of sprays-this approach may work four years out of five, but unusual weather patterns or abnormally heavy pest pressures will occasionally produce unexpected damage.
 Be especially vigilant early in spring for hatch of first-generation blackheaded fireworm larvae.
 Early warm spring weather can lead to early hatch.
 Sex pheromone traps are commercially available to monitor adult flight periods of blackheaded fireworm, cranberry girdler, sparganothis fruitworm, and cranberry fruitworm.